lukso-network/docs/docs/tools/lsp-factoryjs/01-getting-started.md

 });
 ```

-## Using LSPFactory in a Dapp
+## Using LSPFactory in a dApp

-If being used in the browser in a Dapp, pass the `ethereum` object as the provider parameter to connect to a browser extension like the UniversalProfile Browser extension or MetaMask.
-This will then prompt users to sign the transactions the LSPFactory deploys smart contracts.
+If used in the browser on a dApp page, pass the ethereum object as the provider parameter to connect to a browser extension like the UniversalProfile browser extension or MetaMask.
+The wallet application will prompt users to sign the transactions the **LSPFactory** deploys smart contracts.

 ```javascript
 await ethereum.request({ method: 'eth_requestAccounts', params: [] });